opensearch-project/documentation-website/_data-prepper/pipelines/configuration/sources/otel-trace-source.md

 ## Overview

-The `otel_trace_source` is a source for the OpenTelemetry Collector.
+`otel_trace_source` is a source for the OpenTelemetry Collector.
 The following table describes options you can use to configure the `otel_trace_source` source.

 Option | Required | Type | Description